I cannot think of another herb as lusciously fragrant as basil.

 Opal Basil Commonly referred to as Purple Basil, Opal Basil adds light spice to mild greens and is excellent as a garnish.
 Needless to say the dark purple stems and leaves are lovely in the garden.
 It also does very well in containers.

-Mexican Cinnamon Basil (also known as Mexican Basil or Cinnamin Basil) has a peppery flavor with notes of cinnamon.
+Mexican Cinnamon Basil (also known as Mexican Basil or Cinnamon Basil) has a peppery flavor with notes of cinnamon.
 Pairs well with any Mexican dish of course.

 And many more naturally.
 See what regional favorites your local garden store carries.